Natural-Highs/live/README.md

 # Getting Started

+### before starting look for any folders called "node_modules" if you see it DELETE IT.

 0. Clone the github repo onto your local machine

 1. Downlaod the "Dev Containers" extension for VSCode (ms-vscode-remote.remote-containers)